NeuroTechX/ntx_slack_archive/random.md

  >If it helps: depending on what set of browsers you want to supprt, display:flex solves a lot of layout problems

+9/5/2017 12:14 AM

+ **pat** :

+ >Although it is a bit of a mental shift for those used to the normal block layout